Getting started

 The typical worklfow to use RAFFAELLO is:

-• Setup an instance of RAFFAELLO, which is equivalent to declaring the final Canvas.
+<script>or load it.
+In this script you need to- Setup an instance of RAFFAELLO, which is equivalent to declaring the final

-• Link all the HTML Inputs to the JS variables to make the images.
+Inputsto the JS variables to make the images. - Draw on the

 Next we will look at the basic sctructure you should follow to create your RAFFAELLO templates 🚀